5 Facts You Didn’t Know About Galician Language in Spain

 What are some fun facts about the Spanish language?

-Spanish is the sixth most commonly taught foreign language in high schools worldwide.
-Spanish is the seventh most studied language at universities in the U.S., according to the National Center for Education Statistics.
+In educational settings, Spanish takes precedence, being the sixth most commonly taught foreign language in high schools globally.
+It also ranks seventh among the most studied languages in U.S. universities, according to the National Center for Education Statistics

 What is Galicia in Spain known for?